Transfer from the airport to your hotel.

 On our way to and from the Cuiaba River we will spend 4 days at lodges near the Transpantaneira where we may see giant and little anteaters, capuchin and howler monkeys and several macaws species.
 The water-filled artificial ditches next to the Transpantaneira attract myriads of waterbirds.
 These birds are used to the road traffic and can easily be photographed from a close distance.

-Come to the Pantanal and be amazed by the abundance of wildlife and the incredible opportunity to come face-to-face at eye level with the world’s third largest big cat, the jaguar!
+Come with us to the Pantanal and be amazed by the abundance of wildlife and the incredible opportunity to come face-to-face at eye level with the world’s third largest big cat, the jaguar!

 ‘Travel Different’ with Wild Focus Expeditions!